 How to Make Sure Your Listing Pictures Never End Up Here

-While we can’t force your homeowner to have better taste in bathroom fixtures, we can leave you with some general tips to keep people from laughing at your pictures on Zillow.
-That’s why we reached out to our friends from Manhattan luxury brokerage Warburg Realty and the founders of Real New York for their expert opinions on what to avoid.
+While we know you can’t control every aspect of your listing, we can leave you with some general tips.
+We reached out to friends for their expert opinions on what to avoid.

 Manhattan Luxury Broker Becki Danchik

 It takes more time to expose properly for the windows but, in the end, it completes the image and tells a more accurate story about the home.
 When the windows are not exposed properly, it looks like a view of white light.

 View your apartment as if it was a hotel room or suite—how would you want it to look when you check into a 5-star hotel?

 Manhattan Luxury Broker Gerard Splendore